 Despite my graft, nothing I’ve tasted since can top my memories of my family’s homemade blackberry ice cream.
 We’d mash our harvest into a paste, strain out the seeds, pour rock salt and ice into the machine, and watch the ice cream maker hum and churn on the back porch.
-I could make some myself, fifteen years later, but that would feel sacrilegious.
+I could make it myself, fifteen years later, but that would feel sacrilegious.
 Blackberry ice cream is as holy as library reading logs or PVC swordfights.

 Invasive blackberries don’t grow in the mountains.
-Out there, I’ll eat thimbleberries when I can find them, or tiny huckleberries, or sour salmonberries, or wild strawberries.
+Out there, I’ll eat native thimbleberries when I can find them, or tiny huckleberries, sour salmonberries, or wild strawberries.
 I’ve seen the native, trailing species of blackberry deep in the National Parks and National Forests, although I’ve never eaten its fruit.
-Supposedly, it’s a stronger flavor than the Himalayan variety.
+Supposedly, it has a stronger flavor than the Himalayan variety.

-But when I’m tired and sore, thirsty, and bored with trailmix and dehydrated food, I crave a blackberry milkshake.
-I’ll convince my hiking partners to stop at a diner on our drive home—the more homely the better.
-Peeling paint, advertisements from the 1980s, and a potholed gravel parking lot are all promising signs.
-The best ones keep an aesthetic that’s never been touched by any sort of marketing team.
-We’ll guiltily swagger in, proud of the dirt on our faces and the sweat in our clothes, and embarrassed about the same.
+But no matter.
+When I’m tired and sore, thirsty, and bored with trailmix and dehydrated food, I crave a blackberry milkshake.
+I’ll convince my hiking partners to stop at a diner on our drive home, the more homely the better.
+I look for peeling paint, advertisements from the 1980s, and a potholed gravel parking lot.
+The best diners possess aesthetics untouched by any corporate marketing team; their brand of grime and dilapidation come authentic.
+We’ll swagger in, proud of the dirt on our faces and the sweat in our clothes, and embarrassed about the same.
 I’ll look for a milkshake first.
-Most places won’t offer one, and if they do, it’s the kind squirted from a machine that blends artificial flavoring into an overfilled, sugary disappointment.
+Most places don’t offer one, and if they do, it’s squirted from a machine that blends soft-serve and artificial flavoring into an overfilled, sugary disappointment.
 But every now and then, I’ll get a true one.
-Real blackberries plucked from a bush.
-An irregular, violet stain swirling through the mix, the same color as the splotches that showed up on so many of my childhood shirts.
-And a few black and purple beads that survived the churning, like the smudges that make a painting authentic.
+A milkshake made with real blackberries plucked from a bush.
+An irregular, violet stain swirls through the mix, the same color as the splotches that showed up on so many of my childhood shirts, dotted by a few black and purple beads that survived the churning, like the smudges that make a painting authentic.

-NPR called Josh deLacy (’13) “a modern-day Jack Kerouac” after he hitchhiked 7,000 miles across the United States, and a few dozen surprised drivers told him he didn’t smell bad.
-Since that experience, he found homes in the Pacific Northwest, the Episcopal Church, and the post calvin.
-Josh deLacy’s writing has appeared or is forthcoming in places such as The Emerson Review, Front Porch Review, and Perspectives.
-His website: joshdelacy.com
+NPR called Josh “a modern-day Jack Kerouac” after he wrote about his 7,000-mile, no-money hitchhiking journey through the United States.
+Since hitchhiking, he’s found homes in the Pacific Northwest, the Episcopal Church, and the post calvin.
+He builds websites as the director of Branded Look LLC.
+Josh’s writing has appeared in places such as The Emerson Review, Front Porch Review, and Perspectives.